bewuethr/no-v-test/README.md

 ### `pbb deploy`

 - Commits all changes in the `docs` directory
-- Pushes everything to the remote
+- Pushes everything to the remote!